Bajena/ams_lazy_relationships/README.md

 - `AmsLazyRelationships::Loaders::Direct` - Lazy loads data in a "dumb" way - just executes the provided block when needed.
 Useful e.g. when the relationship is just a PORO which then in its own serializer needs to lazy load some relationships.
 You can use it like this: `AmsLazyRelationships::Loaders::Direct.new(:poro_model) { |object| PoroModel.new(object)`.

+The abovementioned loaders are mostly useful when using ActiveRecord, but there should be no problem building a new loader for different frameworks.
 If you're missing a loader you can create an issue or create your own loader taking the existing ones as an example.

 ## Development